8. Lighting#

 glm::mat4 model = translate * rotate * scale;

-// Send the model matrix to the shader
+// Send the MVP and MV matrices to the vertex shader

 // Draw the model